 - On walks, give your dog a secure boundary.

 Although dogs have outgrown their terror of other canines, they’ll likely begin to be picky about who they associate with.
 It will take time and effort to teach your pup to overcome their phobias, but with care and affection, you will succeed.

-If you don’t take the preventive measures on time then it may lead to aggressive behaviour in your dogs.
-But with the help of dog behavioural training, you can easily help your dog to overcome this and stop your dog from being afraid of other dogs.
+If you don’t take the preventive measures on time then it may lead to aggressive behavior in your dogs.
+But with the help of dog behavioral training, you can easily help your dog to overcome this and stop your dog from being afraid of other dogs.